Tom Manners

 About me

-I am asked to support and develop mathematics departments across the West Midlands.
+I am lucky enough to be asked to support and develop mathematics in primary schools and in secondary departments across the West Midlands.
 I always believe I could watch just five minutes of a lesson and discuss it for an hour – there is so much going on in a classroom which makes the job so exciting!

 I hope that you pick up my enthusiasm and positive demeanour throughout this whole website, and if I can help you and your school in any way, that you will consider getting in touch to chat.